-As we ran each headset through its paces, we measured sound quality, mic quality and overall comfort and durability.
-With these features in mind, it was an easy choice to pick the ASTRO Gaming A50 wireless PS4 headset as the champion.
-This stellar headset offers lossless wireless capability, a super versatile mic and unbeatable audio quality in every game we played.
+As we ran each headset through its paces, we measured sound quality, mic quality, and overall comfort and durability.
+With these features in mind, it was easy to pick the ASTRO Gaming A50 wireless PS4 headset as the champion.
+This stellar headset offers lossless wireless capability, a super versatile mic, and unbeatable audio quality in every game we played.
 Keep reading to learn more about the A50 and the other 4 top PS4 headsets of 2019.
 If you prefer to game on the Xbox, you’ll want to read our tutorial on how to fix an Xbox One headset.

 Top 5 PS4 Headsets Compared